sage-church/connect-four/README.md

 circles and by searching for a winning combination of 4 circles after every move.
 The game also has a responsive design to accomodate for different screen widths.

-BUILT WITH:
+## BUILT WITH

     - HTML
     - CSS
     - JSX
     - React

-SET UP:
+## SET UP

-The below instructions under the heading 'Getting Started with Create React App' provided by 'reactjs.org' are applicable to getting the application running once the project files are downloaded locally.
+The instructions below under the heading 'Getting Started with Create React App' provided by 'reactjs.org' are applicable to getting the application running once the project files are downloaded locally.

 # Getting Started with Create React App